-Wirfs-Brock, R. Traces, tracks, trails, and paths: An Exploration of How We Approach Software Design, 25th Conference on Pattern Languages of Programming (PLoP), PLoP 2018, Oct 24-26 2018, 21 pages.
+Wirfs-Brock, R. Traces, tracks, trails, and paths: An Exploration of Software Design Patterns and other Lesser Known Heuristics 25th Conference on Pattern Languages of Programming (PLoP), PLoP 2018, Oct 24-26 2018, 20 pages.

 1. INTRODUCTION

 If I were to be brutally honest about the nature of software design, I would give up on any notion of certainty.
 The more I know about software and the world it is part of, the more cautious I become about making absolute statements about either.
 Software design is full of unexpected complexities and continual surprises.
 I cannot predict which contextual details will suddenly become important.
 Small details can loom large and undo even the best design intentions.